 01Have I Been There Long Enough?

 You want to stay long enough that your next employer will not worry about you jumping ship at the next great opportunity.
-This is a minimum of a year with the first company you work with.
+It is a minimum of a year with the first company you work with.
 If you have the chance for a promotion within the company, you should take it.
 You can survive most situations for a year.
 If you do leave earlier than that, you need to have the reason why clearly labeled in a positive manner so that you can handle any questions you get about it.

 02Am I Close to Being Vested?

 Another thing you may consider is how close you are to being vested in your retirement plan.
 When you are vested, you get to keep the retirement contributions that your employer made on your behalf.
-You will always get to keep your own contributions.
+You will always get to keep your contributions.

 If you are only six months away from being vested, it may be worth waiting until you hit the length of time to keep those contributions.
 Many companies will have the cut off at the five-year mark, but some companies may consider you vested after three years.

 If you have two more years before you are vested in the plan, it may not be worth waiting to look for a new job.
-You need to find the balance for your own situation.
+You need to find the balance for your situation.

 03Is There an Opportunity for Upward Mobility?